 World Hypertension Day is observed every year on May 17.
-The day was designated by the World Hypertension League to promote prevention and control of hypertension (also known as high blood pressure).
+The day was designated by the World Hypertension League to promote the prevention and control of hypertension (also known as high blood pressure).
 Hypertension is one of the major causes of death and disability globally.
-It is the leading contributor in the global epidemic of non-communicable diseases.
-As per estimates, nearly 1.58 billion would be affected with hypertension by 2025.
+It is the leading contributor to the global epidemic of non-communicable diseases.
+As per estimates, nearly 1.58 billion would be affected by hypertension by 2025.
 Despite the grim scenario, nearly half of the world’s population suffering from hypertension is not even aware of their own condition.

-Thus, the World Hypertension Day strives to provide information related to hypertension – its causes, symptoms, precaution and prevention, treatment, etc. to raise awareness about the disorder, various activities and events are organized on this day all across the world.
+Thus, World Hypertension Day strives to provide information related to hypertension – its causes, symptoms, precaution and prevention, treatment, etc. to raise awareness about the disorder, various activities and events are organized on this day all across the world.

 Objective World Hypertension Day

 It is the objective of World Hypertension Day to sensitize people and raise awareness about hypertension, a disorder characterized by chronic elevation in the patient’s blood pressure.